Divine Heresy: Bleed the Fifth (2007–2008)

-The band recorded its debut album, Bleed the Fifth in early 2007 with production duties handled by former Machine Head guitarist Logan Mader.
-The title of the album is a play on words, Cazares comments "You have the right to keep your mouth shut, but on this record we believe we're saying a lot".
-Cummings wrote the majority of the lyrics, which are about personal strifes and how people overcome them.
-Much of the lyrical content was influenced by the Book of Revelation, natural disasters, war, and terrorism.
+The band recorded its debut album, Bleed the Fifth, in early 2007, produced by former Machine Head guitarist Logan Mader.
+The title of the album is a play on words.
+Cazares said, "You have the right to keep your mouth shut, but on this record we believe we're saying a lot".
+Cummings wrote most of the lyrics, which deal with overcoming personal strife.
+Much of the lyrics were influenced by the Book of Revelation, natural disasters, war, and terrorism.
 Cazares stated the album is a "big fuck you" to the people who want his projects to fail.

 Released on August 28, 2007, in the United States, Bleed the Fifth sold 2,700 copies in its first week.
-Dom Lawson of Metal Hammer summarized his review by saying "All in all, the portly pioneer has hit the bull's-eye and it's going to be fascinating to see what happens next", awarding an 8 out of a possible 10.
+Dom Lawson of Metal Hammer said, "All in all, the portly pioneer has hit the bull's-eye and it's going to be fascinating to see what happens next", awarding an 8 out of a possible 10.
 Eduardo Rivadavia of Allmusic felt the album "strikes a near-perfect balance between confirmation (reminding fans of Cazares' abilities and unique vision) and innovation (he even plays a few guitar solos!)".
-Scott Alisoglu of Blabbermouth.net summarized his review claiming the album is "one tough son of a bitch that may still have you humming melodies long after you've ejected the disc."
-Chad Bowar of About.com commented "Great musicianship, good songs and excellent production make this a very respectable debut."
+Scott Alisoglu of Blabbermouth.net claimed the album is "one tough son of a bitch that may still have you humming melodies long after you've ejected the disc."
+Chad Bowar of About.com commented, "Great musicianship, good songs and excellent production make this a very respectable debut."

 After recording was completed, Cazares announced the band signed a North American deal with Century Media Records, and a licensing deal with Roadrunner Records in Europe.
-His decision to choose Century Media was based on the creative freedom the label gave him, whereas Roadrunner would ask him to produce radio and commercial songs when he was in Fear Factory.
-However, Yeung claims Roadrunner were not interested and said he did not want to be on a label that is "sort of interested".
+He chose Century Media based on the creative freedom the label gave him, whereas Roadrunner would ask him to produce radio and commercial songs when he was in Fear Factory.
+Yeung claims Roadrunner were not interested and said he did not want to be on a label that is "sort of interested".